tbsbdr/Secure-erase-Mac-SSD/README.md

 1. **Encrypt and Erase**: Use **Disk Utility** to erase the SSD with **APFS (Encrypted)** format.
 2. **Overwrite with Random Data**: Run a script in **Terminal** to fill the SSD with random data until full.
 3. **Erase Again**: Use **Disk Utility** to erase the SSD again, 🚮 **discarding the encryption key** ✅ .

-Your SSD is now securely erased and all data traces are removed.

 ---
 ## Full Procedure